song0071000/SimpleReactorImplemention/README.md

 Reactor_Implemention
 ====================
-This is a simple implementation of reactor which use epoll as the IO multiplexer and the min-heap as the manage container of timed-task.
+This is a simple implementation of reactor which use epoll as the event multiplexer and the min-heap as the manage container of timed-task.
 If you want to use it in industrial environment, i think the "ACE" is best solution.

 You can compile the code by using the following shell command: